Mexico: Independence era (1808–1855)

-On 16 September 1810, secular priest Miguel Hidalgo y Costilla declared against "bad government" in the small town of Dolores, Guanajuato.
-This event, known as the Cry of Dolores (Grito de Dolores) is commemorated each year, on 16 September, as Mexico's independence day.
-The upheaval in the Spanish Empire that resulted in the independence of most of its New World territories was due to Napoleon Bonaparte's invasion of Spain in 1808.
-Hidalgo and some of his soldiers were eventually captured, Hidalgo was defrocked, and they were executed by firing squad on 31 July 1811.
-The first 35 years after Mexico's independence were marked by political instability and the changing of the Mexican state from a transient monarchy to a fragile federated republic.
-There were military coups d'état, foreign invasions, ideological conflict between Conservatives and Liberals, and economic stagnation.
+In 1810, secular priest Miguel Hidalgo y Costilla declared against "bad government" in Dolores, Guanajuato.
+Known as the Cry of Dolores (Grito de Dolores) it is commemorated each year, on 16 September, as Mexico's independence day.
+The upheaval in the Empire, that resulted in the independence of most of its New World territories, was due to Napoleon's invasion of Spain in 1808.
+Hidalgo and some of his soldiers were executed by firing squad in 1811.
+The first 35 years after Mexico's independence were marked by instability and changing of the Mexican state from a transient monarchy to a fragile federated republic.
+There were military coups, foreign invasions, ideological conflict between Conservatives and Liberals, and economic stagnation.